University of Strathclyde

-Working Title of PhD: Bereavement and imprisonment: an exploration of the experience of grief and loss prior to and during custody
+Working Title of PhD: Bereavement and imprisonment: an exploration of the experience of grief and loss prior to and/or during custody

-This study will examine prisoners’ experiences with grief prior to and during custody, as well as the coping mechanisms employed when dealing with bereavement in the institutional setting.
+This qualitative study will examine prisoners’ experiences with grief prior to and/or during custody, as well as the coping mechanisms employed when dealing with bereavement in the institutional setting.
 Research has identified an association between unresolved grief, offending, and imprisonment; however, that link remains ill-understood and under-researched (Schetky, 1998; Vaswani, 2014).
 Processing of grief in settings, in which one is detached from natural support systems and bereavement rituals, such as in prisons, might be additionally hindered by the cultural, social, and institutional norms of acceptable behaviour.
-According to Vaswani (2014), imprisonment can interrupt grieving processes.
-This can manifest in ‘problematic’ behaviour in prison and impact prisoners’ prospects for reintegration on release (Vaswani, 2014).
-However, despite a burgeoning research interest in this area, little is known about prisoners’ experiences, the effects of the institutional setting, and the efforts and impacts of institutional responses (Hendry, 2009; Wilson, 2011).
+According to Vaswani (2014), imprisonment can interrupt grieving processes, which could manifest through problematic behaviour in prison, as well as post-release.
+However, despite a burgeoning research interest in this area, little is known about prisoners’ experiences of death and bereavement, the effects of the institutional setting, and the efforts and impacts of institutional responses to those situations (Hendry, 2009; Wilson, 2011).

-- What, if any, bereavement supports exist within the prison setting and how are they experienced?
+3. What, if any, bereavement supports exist within the prison setting, and how are they experienced?

-- What are the challenges and opportunities for providing bereavement support?
+4. What are the challenges and opportunities, identified by staff, for providing bereavement support?

-This study will conduct a review of international theoretical, empirical, policy and practice evidence relating to the experience of bereavement for prisoners.
-It will then conduct in-depth interviews with prisoners and prison staff to explore the experience and impact of bereavement both prior to and during custody.
-Finally, this study will work with prisoners and prison staff on identifying possible practice innovation, and develop a theoretical framework to respond to bereavement experiences.
+This study is a qualitative study.
+After conducting a review of the international theoretical, empirical, policy and practice evidence related to prisoners’ experiences of bereavement, this study will conduct in-depth, semi-structured interviews with prisoners and focus groups with prison staff, to explore their experiences with, and impact of , bereavement and death-related grief prior to and/or during custody.
+This study will work with prisoners and prison staff on possible practice innovations, and develop policy implications to better respond to bereavement experiences in prison.